karinasulm/quiz/README.md

 # Quiz
-It's a quiz javaScript app about cockatiels.
+This is a javaScript app, in which you can take a quiz about cockatiels.